Chasing Waterfalls in Cienfuegos

 Everything was incredible, especially the fried chicken.
 As we were leaving, our driver suggested we pick up a bag of local coffee beans from the restaurant for only $3 USD.

-My favorite part about the historical buildings was absolutely the color story they offered, plaster in rich hues of blues, greens and yellows.
+My favorite part about the square and historical buildings was absolutely the color story they offered, plaster in soft hues of blues, greens and yellows set against deep saturated greens of the palms and other plant life.

 Appreciate Bay of Cienfuegos